smudge/sojourn/README.md

 Sojourn will create a new "visit" event each time any of the following are true:

-* No visitor exists in the session, or visitor has expired (default: 1 month)
+* No visitor exists in the session, or visitor has expired (default: 1 week)
 * If the request has a 'referer' and it does not match the host.
 * If the request has any UTM data attached (utm_source, utm_campaign, etc)